What Does a Freight Broker Do?

 In a nutshell, a freight broker is a middleman that plugs a shipper to a carrier.
 Freight brokers arrange for the transportation and the tracking of a load hauled by their carrier.
 It is the freight broker’s job to make the loads available and then find reliable, responsible carriers to transport them.

 3PL stands for third-party logistics.
-This is a provider that stores or ships goods.
-A 3PL is not technically a freight broker, even though the 3PL does sit between the shipper and the carrier.
-But a 3PL is more interested in research and marketing for the shipper in order to establish a long-term working relationship.
-A 3PL could be a fulfillment center that does all the processing of, say, online orders.
+This is a provider that stores or ships goods and provides more services.
+A 3PL company is not technically a freight broker or freight forwarder, even though the 3PL does sit between the shipper and the carrier.
+But a 3PL company is more interested in research and marketing for the shipper in order to establish a long-term working relationship.
+A 3PL provider could be a fulfillment center that does all the processing of, say, online orders.
 A 3PL could also be the trucking carrier (or company) that hauls those orders.

 What Does a Freight Broker Do?

-In making that connection between shippers and carriers, the freight broker negotiates deals with shippers and then facilitates that load to the carriers.
+In making that connection between shippers and carriers, the freight broker negotiates deals with shippers and then offers that load to the carriers.
 But the freight broker doesn’t physically have the load, nor does the freight broker normally assist in the loading or unloading of the load.
-Once the load is on its way to its destination, the freight broker becomes the communications central soliciting progress reports from the carrier to keep the shipper informed.
+Once the load is on its way to its destination, the freight broker becomes the primary contact for status reports from the carrier to keep the shipper informed.

 What is the Relationship Between a Freight Broker and a Shipper?

 The shipper has a load that needs to be hauled somewhere.
 The shipper then pays the freight broker to find a trustworthy carrier to transport that load to its destination.
 The shipper wants its load to arrive intact, so does the broker.
 Finding reliable carriers means more business for the broker, and vice versa.